BongoSort/HotStone_Bak/TestList.md

 * **OK** When Findus Hero looses all health, Peddersen is the winner
 * **OK** When Peddersens Hero looses all health, Findus is the winner

-MÅSKE IKKE ALPHASTONE, MEN SENERE-STONE??
-* When trying to draw a card from an empty deck, the hero should take 2 damage.
-* When the health of the hero reaches 0 or below, the hero dies, and the other hero wins.

 ## GammaStone
 * **OK** Findus hero should be ThaiChef
 * **OK** Peddersen Hero Type Should Be Danish Chef